carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 ``test-suite``
 --------------

 A comprehensive correctness, performance, and benchmarking test suite for LLVM.
+This comes in a ``separate git repository
-Comes in a separate Subversion module because not every LLVM user is interested in such a comprehensive suite.
-For details see the :doc:`Testing Guide
+<https://github.com/llvm/llvm-test-suite>``, because it contains a
-<TestingGuide>` document.
+large amount of third-party code under a variety of licenses.
+For details see the :doc:`Testing Guide <TestingGuide>` document.

 .. _tools: